MuscleMap/MuscleMap/README.md

      mm_gui
      ~~~

-    * To run mm_segment followed by mm_extract metrics use the chaining options in the GUI.
+    * To automatically run mm_segment followed by mm_extract metrics use the chaining options in the GUI.

 5. To run mm_register_to_template: